 Doctors advise people who drink to do so in moderation.
 According to the American Cancer Society, drinking in moderation currently means no more than one drink per day for women and no more than two drinks per day for men.
 If you have breast cancer, consumption of alcohol may increase your risk of recurrence.
 If alcohol use is a problem for you or a loved one, Alta Bates Summit offers two substance abuse programs:

 - MPI Chemical Dependency Treatment Program offers services for adults

 - Thunder Road Adolescent Treatment Center helps adolescents stop the cycle of abuse

 Practice Sun Safety

 Stay out of the sun between 10:00 a.m. and 4:00 p.m. when rays can be most harmful.
 When outside, wear a hat, long sleeves, pants and sunglasses and try to stay in the shade.
 Use sunscreen with an SPF (sun protection factor) of 15 to 30 and reapply throughout the day.
 Avoid tanning booths and sunlamps.
 Check your skin regularly for anything new or for changes.

 Cancer researchers are examining Vitamin D's role in cancer risk reduction.
 Until more studies are done, the American Cancer Society recommends following the sun protection guidelines while getting Vitamin D from foods and supplements.
 Please talk to your physician about maintaining adequate Vitamin D levels while minimizing exposure to the sun.

-For more information on reducing risks for colorectal cancer, please call Markstein Cancer Education and Prevention Services at (510) 869-8833.
+For more information on reducing risks for breast cancer, please call the Carol Ann Read Breast Health Center at (510) 869-8377, or Markstein Cancer Education and Prevention Services at (510) 869-8833.